-In addition to the fees we pay to our advisor pursuant to the advisory agreement and, if the mergers are consummated, the amended and restated advisory agreement, we also reimburse our advisor for the following costs and expenses:
+In addition to the fees we pay to our advisor pursuant to the advisory agreement, we also reimburse our advisor for the following costs and expenses:

-- We will reimburse our advisor for organizational and offering expenses incurred on our behalf, but only to the extent that such reimbursements do not exceed actual expenses incurred by our advisor and do not cause the cumulative sales commission, the dealer manager fee and other organization and offering expenses borne by us to exceed 15% of gross offering proceeds from the sale of shares in our initial public offering as of the date of reimbursement.
-As of December 31, 2016, total offering costs were \$10,616,692, comprised of \$7,823,406 of offering costs incurred directly by us and \$2,793,286 in offering costs incurred by and reimbursable to our advisor.
-As of December 31, 2016, we had \$327,778 reimbursable from our advisor for reimbursable offering costs. - We will reimburse our advisor for all expenses paid or incurred by our advisor in connection with the services provided to us, subject to the limitation that we will not reimburse our advisor for any amount by which our operating expenses (including the asset management fee) at the end of the four preceding fiscal quarters exceeds the 2%/25% Limitation.
+• We will reimburse our advisor for organizational and offering expenses incurred on our behalf, but only to the extent that such reimbursements do not exceed actual expenses incurred by our advisor and do not cause the cumulative selling commissions, dealer manager fees, trailing stockholder servicing fees and other organization and offering expenses borne by us to exceed 15% of gross offering proceeds from the sale of shares in our initial public offering as of the date of reimbursement.
+As of December 31, 2017, total offering costs were \$17,236,706, comprised of \$12,333,647 of offering costs incurred directly by us and \$4,903,059 in offering costs incurred by and reimbursable to our advisor.
+As of December 31, 2017, we had \$631,995 due to our advisor for reimbursable offering costs.

+- We will reimburse our advisor for all expenses paid or incurred by our advisor in connection with the services provided to us, subject to the limitation that we will not reimburse our advisor for any amount by which our operating expenses (including the asset management fee) at the end of the four preceding fiscal quarters exceeds the 2%/25% Limitation.
 Notwithstanding the above, we may reimburse our advisor for expenses in excess of this limitation if a majority of our independent directors determines that such excess expenses are justified based on unusual and non-recurring factors.
-For the four fiscal quarters ended December 31, 2016, our total operating expenses were \$1,698,408, which included \$1,118,687 in operating expenses incurred directly by us and \$579,721 incurred by our advisor on our behalf.
-Of the \$579,721 in total operating expenses incurred during the four fiscal quarters ended December 31, 2016, \$103,093 exceeded the 2%/25% Limitation.
-While our board of directors has not approved the reimbursement of such excess to our advisor, our board of directors reserves the right to do so in the future.
-We reimbursed our advisor \$472,000 in operating expenses during the four fiscal quarters ended December 31, 2016. - We reimburse our advisor for acquisition expenses incurred related to the selection and acquisition of real property investments and real estate-related investments; provided, however, that in no event will the total of all acquisition fees (including financing coordination fees) and acquisition expenses payable exceed 6% of the contract purchase price of all real estate investments acquired.
-As of December 31, 2016, we had not reimbursed our advisor for any acquisition expenses.
+For the four fiscal quarters ended December 31, 2017, our total operating expenses were \$3,468,733, which included \$2,279,203 in operating expenses incurred directly by us and \$1,189,530 incurred by our advisor on our behalf.
+Of the \$3,468,733 in total operating expenses incurred during the four fiscal quarters ended December 31, 2017, \$0 exceeded the 2%/25% Limitation.
+We reimbursed our advisor \$1,297,000 during four fiscal quarters ended December 31, 2017, which includes reimbursements for quarters prior to the four quarters ended December 31, 2017.
+As of December 31, 2017, we had \$419,000 due from our advisor for operating expense reimbursement. - We reimburse our advisor for acquisition expenses incurred related to the selection and acquisition of real property investments and real estate-related investments; provided, however, that in no event will the total of all acquisition fees (including financing coordination fees) and acquisition expenses payable exceed 6% of the contract purchase price of all real estate investments acquired.
+As of December 31, 2017, we had not reimbursed our advisor for any acquisition expenses.